err400/PipelinedProcessor/README.md

 # Assumptions
 ### Register Initialization:
-- We have assumed that all the 32 registers (stored in an array) are initialized with the value 0.
+- We have assumed that all the 32 registers (stored in a vector) are initialized with the value 0.
 - For ALU Operations, we are performing ALU operations (as a real simulator would do) and storing it in appropriate registers.

 ### Branch and Jump statements
 - Branch taken and jump statements are resolved in ID stage.
 - For branching instructions (beq,bne,blt,bltu etc), we have assumed that branches will not be taken by default.
+- If branch is taken, we kill the default instruction that was running and change the PC to the new instruction.
 - Branches taken or not will be decided by the relevant register values.
-- If branch is taken, we kill the default instruction that was running and change the PC to the new instruction.

 ### Load and Store Instructions
-- We are currently supporting lw, sw instructions
+- We are currently supporting lw, sw instructions.

-### Error handling
+- lw reads the data from the relevant address in Data memory whereas sw writes the data from address in

+### Data Memory Initialization
+- Data Memory is of 4KB size.
+- Values are assigned randomly in data memory.

 # References and Sources